jh3nd3rs0n/jargyle/README.md

 The built binary distribution can be found as a directory and in multiple archive formats in `jargyle-distribution/target/`.

-`mvn clean test -Pcoverage`: Performs a clean build, executes all tests except integration tests, and produces the aggregated test coverage reports.
+`mvn clean test --projects=\!test-echo-server-performance -Pcoverage`:
+Performs a clean build, executes all tests except the ones from the project `test-echo-server-performance`, and produces the aggregated test coverage reports.

+The option `--projects=\!test-echo-server-performance` can be removed if you want the performance tests to be executed.
+If the performance tests are executed, the results can be found in `test-echo-server-performance/target/performance-results/`.

 The aggregated test coverage reports can be found in `jargyle-report-aggregate/target/`.